UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 UL Monroe Stats and Trends

-- In UL Monroe's nine games this year, it has four wins against the spread.
+- UL Monroe has four wins against the spread in nine games this season.

 - The Warhawks have been favored by 3 points or more once this season and covered the spread.

-- UL Monroe's games this year have hit the over five times in nine opportunities (55.6%).
+- UL Monroe's games this year have hit the over on five of nine set point totals (55.6%).

-- The Warhawks have 11 giveaways this season, while the Red Wolves have 12 takeaways .
+- The Warhawks have turned the ball over 11 times this season, one fewer than the Red Wolves have forced (12).

 - Find the latest spread and moneyline odds for UL Monroe at SISportsbook.